 The Township tracks foreclosures on existing affordable housing units in the Township, and uses legal and financial (through the affordable housing trust fund) means to intervene in the loss of those units from its affordable housing inventory.
 In the event that an affordable unit moves to Sheriff Sale, the Township will utilize its trust funds to purchase the unit and to rehabilitate the unit and bring it to code.
-Finally, the Township may sell the unit to an income-qualified buyer and impose new 30-year controls.
+Finally, the Township may sell the unit to an income-qualified buyer and impose new 30-year controls, beginning on the date of the termination of the original affordability controls.